jonaphael/dojot-verne/README.md

 Fig. 3 - VerneMQ (Broker) retrive certificates from PKI (EJBCA)

 The TLS connection has a maximum life time, see more about [Disconnect Plugin](vernemq/plugins/dojot_disconnect_plugin) for VerneMQ.
-The TLS connection also has a timeout configurable, this is a VerneMQ configuration.
+The TLS connection also has a configurable timeout, which is a VerneMQ configuration..

 Environment variables mentioned above are more described in [here](./vernemq)